 Should you sue the owner when a dog bites your child?

-A dog bite lawyer in Des Moines, IA from Johnston Martineau, PLLP is well aware of the dangers associated with a serious dog attack.
+A dog bite lawyer in Des Moines, Iowa from Johnston Martineau, PLLP is well aware of the dangers associated with a serious dog attack.
 Not only might the victim endure physical injuries, they may also suffer emotionally due to the traumatic nature of a dog attack.
 Furthermore, the injuries they sustain may last for the rest of their life.

 Children are Particularly Sensitive

 If you, a loved one, or child suffered a dog bite, please know you are not alone.
 In fact, approximately 1 in every 700 visits to the emergency room are due to dog bite injuries.
 The majority of dog bite victims are young males between the ages of 5 and 9 years old.
-Children at this age are particularly fragile to being emotionally traumatized.
+Children at this age are particularly vulnerable to being emotionally traumatized.
 If your child sustained a serious dog bite injury, our team can help you get compensated for your child’s injuries.
 We can help you get justice from the dog’s owner if negligence was involved.

 Suing an Owner Whose Dog Attacked

 Here at Johnston Martineau, PLLP we can offer assistance regarding a dog attack.
-Call us at (515) 493-4878 to speak with one of our attorneys to find out more.
+Call us to speak with one of our attorneys to find out more.
 We can review your case at no charge to you.
 If your child was attacked by a dog, a dog bite lawyer in Des Moines IA can fight to recover the costs associated with that attack.
 Though the dog’s owner or their insurance company may have offered you compensation, it may not be a fair amount when considering the seriousness of the injury.